Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 The tools and methods listed in this repository are examples of approaches used during specific rooms or learning exercises.
 They are not the only possible solutions, and other tools, techniques, or workflows may be used depending on the target environment, room design, and individual methodology.

+## Moderation Policy for Abusive Exploit Requests

+This repository is intended solely for authorised cybersecurity education, controlled laboratory exercises, Capture the Flag challenges, and legitimate defensive research.

+Requests for assistance that appear to involve unauthorised access, real-world exploitation, credential theft, malware deployment, data theft, service disruption, evasion of security controls, or harm against individuals, organisations, systems, or networks will not be supported.

+This includes, but is not limited to:

+- Requests to attack systems without clear authorisation
+- Attempts to obtain or misuse passwords, tokens, session cookies, API keys, or other credentials
+- Requests involving ransomware, destructive malware, persistence, botnets, phishing, or data exfiltration
+- Instructions intended to conceal malicious activity or evade detection
+- Threats, harassment, extortion, doxxing, or targeted abuse
+- Attempts to adapt educational material for use against real-world targets

+Abusive or suspicious requests may be documented, preserved, blocked, and reported to the relevant platform, service provider, repository host, organisation, or lawful authority where appropriate.

+By accessing or interacting with this repository, you agree to use its content only within environments that you own or are explicitly authorised to test.

+Educational context does not excuse unlawful or harmful activity.

+***No authorisation means no testing.***

 ## Accuracy and Maintenance

 TryHackMe periodically updates, replaces or retires rooms and learning paths.
 Links, room sequences and path content may therefore change after a writeup is published.